 Semester and academic-year students holding U.S. passports will need a student visa to study with IAU.
 Please refer to the Passport and Visa page for your given program for specific details regarding the visa application process.
 IAU will provide the necessary documentation needed to prove you will be a student abroad, but the remaining application and materials to receive a visa are the responsibility of the student.

-Before arrival abroad, non-US citizens must check visa requirements of countries to be visited and obtain visas necessary for travel within Europe.
+Before arrival abroad, non-U.S. citizens must check visa requirements of countries to be visited and obtain visas necessary for travel to these countries.
 Students with passports to the following countries are not required to apply for a long-stay student visa to study in most of IAU's program locations: Switzerland, Andorra, Vatican, San Marino, Monaco, Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, Germany, Greece, Hungary, Iceland, Ireland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, and Sweden.

-For citizens of any other country, visit your country's French, Spanish or Moroccan consulate website to determine the visa requirements.
-The visa process for non-US citizens may take much longer than that of US citizens so please begin the application process as soon as possible or you risk not receiving your visa on time.
+For citizens of any other country, visit your country's French, Spanish, Italian, or Moroccan consulate website to determine the visa requirements.
+The visa process for non-U.S. citizens may take much longer than that of U.S. citizens so please begin the application process as soon as possible or you risk not receiving your visa on time.
 If you need a visa, please contact the U.S. Office immediately for assistance.

 Beware of fraudulent sites: Visa applicants are advised to be cautious in all dealings with companies that claim to offer assistance in obtaining visas